30x/dqs/README.md

 # Overview

-The dqs application allows dqs's to be created and maintained.
+The DQS application allows DQSs to be created and maintained.